TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Programming Language : I'm familiar with Python, a powerful language for data science and data analysis.

-• Data Science Libraries : I'm also familiar with essential data science libraries like NumPy, Pandas, Matplotlib/Seaborn and Plotly.
+• Data Science Libraries : I'm also familiar with essential data science libraries like NumPy, Pandas, Matplotlib, Seaborn and Plotly.

 • Machine Learning : I have experience with Sklearn, a famous machine learning library used widely across industries.